finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

 # **CreatePersonalWorkspace**
 > Workspace CreatePersonalWorkspace (WorkspaceCreationRequest workspaceCreationRequest = null)

-[EARLY ACCESS] CreatePersonalWorkspace: Create a new personal workspace.
+[EXPERIMENTAL] CreatePersonalWorkspace: Create a new personal workspace.

 Create a new personal workspace.